 The only one left was-

 “Alright,” The tattoo artist called from behind the curtain.
 “Is that everyone?”
-Andrew’s expression hardened slightly before he began walking towards the back.
+Andrew’s expression hardened before he began walking towards the back.
 Neil immediately made a beeline to Andrew, following him back and quickly linking their pinkies as the curtain closed.

 Neil laughed harder than he’d ever had the second he caught a glimpse of Andrew's tattoo.